OpenDarrenlu/HG-PIPE/README.zh-CN.md

 First in to first out:         768773
 Last in to last out:           760701
 First in to Last out:          816584
+// my results
+First in to Last in:           111131
+First out to Last out:         95616
+First in to first out:         124301
+Last in to last out:           108786
+First in to Last out:          219917
 ***************************************************
 ......
 ***************************************************